Reeba18/Sales-Data-Analysis/README.md

 Analyze sales data to unveil trends using MySQL and Power BI

 ## Introduction
-AtliQ Hardware is a leading and dynamically growing company that supplies computer hardware and peripherals across India.
-The Sales Director is the stakeholder and wishes to track sales of the business and gain accurate insights.
+ The Sales Director, of a leading and dynamically growing company that supplies computer hardware and peripherals across India, wishes to track sales of the business and gain accurate insights.

 ## Aim
 Create an automated dashboard that provides sales insights which will guide data driven decision making.